ruggeri/tech-notes/programming-languages/c++11-features.md

 * Had to define a memory model.
 * Can define thread local storage via `thread_local`.
 * Added `std::thread(fn_obj, ...args)`.
 Added `#join` method.
+    * I think `thread` is considered very low level for common use.
+    * One problem is exception safety; an exception thrown in another thread will kill the whole program.
+    * If you don't call `join` you have to call `detach` to release the resource?
+Why isn't that just done in the destructor??
 * Added `std::mutex` and `std::condition_variable`.
     * `std::mutex` can be simple: you use `#lock` and `#unlock`.
     * This can make exception safety difficult, so you can use a